alya-atlab/alya-atlab/README.md

 # What I’m Up To 💡

- -🔍**Exploring AI & Machine Learning** Building small projects to understand how machines can learn and make decisions.
+ - 🔍**Exploring AI & Machine Learning** Building small projects to understand how machines can learn and make decisions.
- -🌍 **Learning IoT Experimenting** with how to connect the physical and digital worlds through smart systems.
+ - 🌍 **Learning IoT Experimenting** with how to connect the physical and digital worlds through smart systems.
- -🧮 **Love for Math** Using my passion for math to approach problems logically and develop efficient, optimized solutions as I grow in my software development journey.
+ - 🧮 **Love for Math** Using my passion for math to approach problems logically and develop efficient, optimized solutions as I grow in my software development journey.

 ### Fun Facts 🔥